averbitsky/averbitsky.github.io/README.md

 # averbitsky.github.io
-This is a professional website by myself.
-Inspired by Jonthan McGone.
+This is a professional website built by myself.